AdamPachnik/2D-Unity-Game-Project/README.md

 # 🎮 2D Unity Game Project

-This is a 2D game developed in Unity by Adam Páchnik as part of an information and network technologies program.
+This is a 2D game developed in Unity by me as part of an information and network technologies program.
 The game features 5 playable levels with various interactive elements, characters, and a complete user interface.

 ![Bez názvu](https://github.com/user-attachments/assets/7bc08ed2-4c24-4081-9862-7afd1908abfc)

 ## 📖 Table of Contents